 Nearby also lies Sognefjord, Norway’s largest fjord.
-Here, visitors can enjoy a range of fjord cruises, kayaking trips, and other outdoor adventures that you’ll remember for a lifetime.
+Here, visitors can enjoy a range of fjord cruises, kayaking trips and other outdoor adventures that you’ll remember for a lifetime.
 Sounds cliche, but it's true!

-You can also explore the region around Folgefonna, including stunning landmarks such as Trolltunga and Preikestolen.
+You can also explore the region around Folgefonna, including classic landmarks such as Trolltunga and Preikestolen.

 A glacier hike in Svalbard can also be combined with a visit to the archipelago’s main town of Longyearbyen.
 This colourful harbour is home to art galleries, restaurants and even one of the northernmost breweries found anywhere in the world.

 Before you go, here are a few tips on keeping safe.